 A member of the Bunkhouse Group, Hotel Saint Cecilia is the epitome of cool and for good reason: named after and designed with Cecelia, the patron saint of music and poetry in mind.
 The whole feel is posh 60s and 70s, from each of the suites and bungalows to the neon-lit heated lap pool.
 Organic bedding, Grown Alchemist bath products, and a lending library of vinyl that you can listen to in your room on Rega turntables are just some of what sets this legendary property apart.
 The grounds are only open to hotel guests so you’re afforded a good measure of privacy during your retreat from the world.
 Make sure you get an Instagram picture of yourself under the SOUL sign to prove it wasn’t all a dream.

 Living Room Fireplace.
 Courtesy of Hotel Van Zandt.

 Rainey Street is where it's at most nights in Austin, Texas and the Hotel Van Zandt gives you a front row seat.
-This stylish hotel blends Austin music cool with smart sophistication -- all of the elegant promise of a Kimpton property with some funk thrown in.
+This stylish hotel blends Austin music cool with smart sophistication.
 The pool deck overlooks Austin’s skyline and hinges off their restaurant, Geraldine’s, an excellent restaurant and bar that hosts musicians on the regular.
 Make sure to check out their specialty events like Bubbles and Blues.